benchittle/pressure-transducer/notes.md

 The sensor will be prepared and assembled within the housing before travelling to the deployment site.
 The sensor will be unpowered until it is ready to deploy.
 At this point, the sensor will be plugged into a power supply / data channel "hub" via a waterproof cable, turning it on.
 Readings from the sensor should begin being transmitted to the shore hub.
 If the sensor is functioning properly, it can be deployed underwater after an additional check to make sure the housing is properly sealed.

 ---

+# 25-02-2022

+## Long Range Data Transmission
+Each sensor will be connected to the shore hub via a wired connection in order to receive power and transmit data.
+However, this distance will undoubtedly be longer than just a few meters, making communication protocols like I2C and SPI ineffective.
+If the sensors are to be underwater, Wi-Fi is (probably) not an option either.
+For this reason, a longer range wired communication protocol will be required, like [RS-485](https://www.omega.ca/en/resources/rs422-rs485-rs232), as well as a transceiever in order to use it.
+The cable used is also important: twirled pair cables (like in ethernet cables) reduce interference.
+The cable will need to be waterproof, which is supposedly best achieved by an outdoor rated gel filled cable.

 # 24-02-2022